 If you are experiencing issues with any of these symptoms, we urge you to make an appointment today.
 Pain or difficulty during intercourse is often a sign of a more serious underlying issue.
-Protect your health and your peace of mind by trusting one of our skilled and compassionate practitioners.
+Protect your sexual health and your peace of mind by trusting one of our skilled and compassionate practitioners.
 At The Woman’s Clinic, we believe that every woman deserves to live a life without pain, trauma, and shame.

 Why Does It Hurt When I Have Sex?

 This is one of the most common questions we get–both through SPARC and as individual gynecologists.
 Painful intercourse is incredibly common.
 According to the American College of Obstetricians and Gynecologists, over 75% of women experience pain during sex at least once in their lives.
 For many women, it’s a recurring or chronic problem.

 First, it’s important to remember that sex is not supposed to hurt.
 Sadly, many women have come to accept painful intercourse as “normal” for them.
 But consistently painful sex is a sign of a deeper underlying issue.
 If you’re experiencing pain during sex, it’s time to talk to your partner and your doctor about it.

 Sexual Health: Common Causes of Painful Intercourse

 The most common cause of pain during sex is a lack of lubrication.
 Dryness can occur at any age, but it is most common in menopausal and post-menopausal women.
 Dryness increases friction, decreases sensitivity, and can damage the bacterial balance of your vagina.
 If your pH is thrown out of whack, you can end up with infections that result in even more painful intercourse!